freenas/freenas-docs/userguide/system.rst

 * **Group:** this drop-down menu is grayed out unless the :guilabel:`Critical for Failover` option is enabled.
 This option allows grouping multiple, critical-for-failover interfaces.
-In this case, all of the interfaces in a group must go down before failover occurs.
-This can be a useful configuration in a multipath scenario.
+Groups apply to single systems.
+A failover occurs when every interface in the group fails.
+Groups with a single interface trigger a failover when that interface fails.
+Configuring the system to failover when any interface fails requires marking each interface as critical and placing them in separate groups.

 After the network configuration is complete, log out and log back in, this time using the :guilabel:`Virtual IP` address.
 Pools and shares